scope-ink/docs/content/starting-with-scope/2-adding-your-repositories.md

 ---

-Once you have created your account or logged in with GitHub, you will find a **Walkthrough** that explains briefly what is Scope and how it works.
+Once you have logged in with GitHub, you will find a **Walkthrough** that explains briefly what is Scope and how it works.
 Anyways, you can read more about Scope in the [website](https://scope.ink "website") or in the [company information](https://docs.scope.ink/company-information "company information") folder.

 Later, you will be able to add your repositories to the application.
 The number of available analyzed repos will depend on your [pricing plan](https://scope.ink/pricing "pricing plan").